facebook/docusaurus/website/blog/2021-11-18-algolia-docsearch-migration/index.md

 ## Upgrading your Docusaurus site

-In the next few weeks, Docusaurus site owners will receive an email inviting them to join an Algolia application.
+In the next few weeks, Docusaurus site owners will receive an email inviting them to join their personal Algolia application.

 This email will include a new `appId` and `apiKey` to use in your Docusaurus configuration.